-The CCDBG Act requires states and territories to have in effect requirements, policies and procedures to conduct criminal background checks for all child care staff members (including prospective staff members) of all child care programs that are 1) licensed, regulated, or registered under state/territory law; or, 2) all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers) (98.43(a)(1)(i)).
-Background check requirements apply to any staff member who is employed by a child care provider for compensation, including contract employees and self-employed individuals; whose activities involve the care or supervision of children; or who has unsupervised access to children (98.43(2)).
-For FCC homes, this requirement includes the caregiver and any other adults residing in the family child care home who are age 18 or older (98.43(2)(ii)(C)).
-This requirement does not apply to individuals who are related to all children for whom child care services are provided (98.43(2)(B)(ii)).
+As a reminder, the CCDBG Act requires States and territories to have in effect requirements, policies and procedures to conduct criminal background checks for all child care staff members (including prospective staff members) of all child care providers that are 1) licensed, regulated, or registered under state/territory law; or, 2) all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers).
+Background check requirements apply to any staff member who is employed by a child care provider for compensation, including contract employees and self-employed individuals; whose activities involve the care or supervision of children; or who has unsupervised access to children.
+For FCC homes, this requirement includes the caregiver and any other adults residing in the family child care home who are age 18 or older.
+This requirement does not apply to individuals who are related to all children for whom child care services are provided.

-A criminal background check must include 8 specific components (98.43(2)(b)), which encompass 3 in-state checks, 2 national checks, and 3 inter-state checks state of residency Sex offender registry or repository check in the current state of residency х Child abuse and neglect registry and database check in the current state of residency х 4.
-FBI fingerprint check х National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) х 6.
-Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional х 7.
-Sex offender registry or repository in any other state where the individual has resided in the past 5 years х 8.
-Child abuse and neglect registry and database in any other state where the individual has resided in the past 5 years х
+A criminal background check must include 8 specific components, which encompass 3 in-state checks, 2 national checks, and 3 inter-state checks:

+- 1. Criminal registry or repository using fingerprints in the current state of residency (in-state); - 2.
+Sex offender registry or repository check in the current state of residency (in-state); - 3.
+Child abuse and neglect registry and database check in the current state of residency (instate): - 4.
+FBI fingerprint check (national); - 5.
+National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) (national); - 6.
+Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional (inter-state); - 7.
+Sex offender registry or repository in any other state where the individual has resided in the past 5 years (inter-state); and

+8. Child abuse and neglect registry and database in any other state where the individual has resided in the past 5 years (inter-state).